carlbeattie2000/LiquidDarkRP_V2/gamemode/modules/r_government/goverment_module_plan.md

 TODO
 =====
 Government funding needs to be separated into "buckets", so each budget category has it's own little bank for instance, and only combined for display purposes and the vault.
+Maybe abandon the budget feature all together, and just use the funds, and have everything government related come out of it still.

+Things like lottery can be a % of the funds, if the funds are higher than x value.
+Mayor can purchase weapons for the vault if he wants If the government can't afford to pay wages, for example a police officers, then a % of the total wage will be payed form a "emergency fund", but the mayor won't be able to receive a paycheck at all.

+I was thinking, and this is suppose to be semi-serious role play, plus i don't like the messy code that's coming from it.
+Also the budgeting is not working as it's suppose to be, never mind i just noticed my logic is flawed, anyway still going to abandon this section.
+(I am still learning lua lol)